-TSP’s philosophy of service, and the way we do business, is short and sweet: we like to keep it simple.
-We try to do things right the first time and always look for new ways to improve the customer experience.
-When it comes to organizational processes, this means we continually strive to simplify.
+All companies should strive to do things right the first time and always look for new ways to improve the customer experience.
+When it comes to organizational processes, this means you must continually strive to simplify.

 So many times, in both huge companies and small ones, processes evolve to the point that they’re inscrutable.
 It makes sense.
 As a company evolves, it’s natural for processes to evolve to comply with changing demands.
 Growth, expanding or contracting divisions, and updated services can all add steps to “the way things are done.”
 However, if no one takes the time to examine processes regularly for redundancies, red tape, or unnecessary zigs and zags, processes can become complicated and convoluted.

 When everyday processes become cumbersome, the result is generally frustrating.
 New hires struggle to learn illogical systems, time is wasted, and energy is consumed for no good reason.